 Better Career Mobility.
 Thanks to the Bologna higher education accord, European degrees are recognized in most countries within the Eurasian continent, giving unprecedented access to career opportunities worldwide.
 This also means that MBA graduates are not confined to working in the country they graduated, but can benefit from the pan-European job market.

 Cultural Diversity.
 Cultural differences between European countries shouldn’t be underestimated when considering the added value of an MBA program.
 Historically-built attitudes and social order vary greatly and create a secondary learning environment outside the classes.

 Language Learning Options.
 It is a well known fact that a new language is most efficiently learned when in the foreign country.
 Even though English is the teaching language of MBA programs, students have the option to perfect their language skills with native speakers outside of the classroom.

 ONE-TO-ONE MEETINGS: THE FIRST STEP TO ADMISSION

 Created ten years ago, the renowned Access MBA Tour travels to 65 cities every year with a hundred international business schools.
 Access MBA gives selected candidates the chance to meet individually with Admissions Directors of top-tier MBA programs.
-Being held for the sixth time in New York, representatives of Full Time, Part Time or Distance Learning programs will be present at the One-to-One event on Wednesday, May 22nd 2013 from 4pm to 9:30pm at the Warwick New York Hotel.

 How can you take advantage of Access MBA’s exclusive services?
 All you have to do is register online on www.accessmba.com and bring your CV to the event.
 Early registration is recommended as places in One-to-One meetings are limited.